ethereum/eth-utils/README.md

 #### `is_hex(value)` -> bool

-Returns `True` if `value` is a hexidecimal encoded string of text type.
+Returns `True` if `value` is a hexadecimal encoded string of text type.

 ```python
 >>> is_hex('')